Massive Transfusion and Transfusion Reactions

 • Hyperkalemia: K+ shifts out of pRBCs during storage.
 Stop transfusion and treat hyperkalemia if EKG changes occur

-• Impaired O2-Deliver capacity: stored blood has less 2,3-DPG which shifts the O2-Hb dissociation curve to the left causing Hb to hold on to oxygen and not release it at the target sites.
+• Impaired O2-Delivery capacity: stored blood has less 2,3-DPG, which shifts the O2-Hb dissociation curve to the left, causing Hb to hold on to oxygen and not release it at the target sites.

 Transfusion Reactions

-FebrileAcute Hemolytic Transfusion Reaction, Febrile Non-Hemolytic transfusion reaction, Transfusion related sepsis, Transfusion Related Acute Lung Injury (TRALI)
+FebrileAcute Hemolytic Transfusion Reaction, Febrile Non-Hemolytic Transfusion Reaction, Transfusion-related sepsis, Transfusion-Related Acute Lung Injury (TRALI)

 Delayed Transfusion Reactions